Many business professionals fall into two categories: data junkies and empathizers.

 UX design has historically been a purely creative discipline, where designers use their intuition and empathy to develop a solution that connects with their users.
 Over the past decade or so, many designers have developed a more data-driven approach and become obsessed with tying everything back to numbers.

 In the past, you could use either approach to gather good information and develop smart products.
 But today, UI/UX design isn’t so black and white.
-The best products don’t just rely on data OR feelings — they use both.
+The best products and services don’t just rely on data OR feelings — they use both.

 The problem is there are plenty of techniques for tracking qualitative information (user interviews, personas, journey mapping, etc.), and plenty of tools for tracking quantitative information (analytics, conversion rate, usage duration, etc.).
 But there isn’t one that does both.